SAKryukov/isomorphic-midi-keyboard/article/article.md

 ### Future is Already Here

 At the moment of writing, some of the plans mentioned above have been implemented.
-Next work on this topic is published in beta version.
+Next work on this topic was published on September 1st, 2017.
 It is a pure in-browser HTML/JavaScript application, so anyone can [try it out](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/index.html) without downloading.
 It addition to the present work, it is also ***microtonal*** and offers some interesting extras, such as tone/chord comparison for different tone systems.
 Surprisingly, due to the keyboard layout discussed above, basic playing skills acquired and techniques learned for one tone system are immediately applicable to other tone systems.

-The biggest part under development is the chord generation and visualization, similar.
-It will take more time.
-Certainly, it will be a topic of my next article.
-Most other features are fully functional at this moment.

 Presently, the following [tone systems](https://en.wikipedia.org/wiki/Musical_tuning) are supported:
 - [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) (only [presented](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) on the [chromatic-circle](https://en.wikipedia.org/wiki/Chromatic_circle) keyboard)